Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 The microservices approach is ***a way to architect software by breaking up an application into small, independent pieces*** that do one thing well.

-Microservices promise many benefits that are of interest to application architects and development teams including fluid, **flexible delivery** of changes, technology flexibility, and **precise scalability**.
+Microservices promise many benefits that are of interest to application architects and development teams including fluid, **flexible delivery** of changes, **technology flexibility**, and **precise scalability**.
 They are of interest to business leaders as they **enable cloud readiness, cost optimization** and **rapid product delivery** in the right situations.

 Basic attributes: